-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the return from a leave of absence of support services personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Slattery, seconded by Ms. Ahearn, and approved unanimously (8-0) to approve the return from a leave of absence of support services personnel as follows":

 Name Position & Assignment Reason Dates

-Dumas, Sandra School Communication Personal 4/19/18
+Dumas, Sandra School Communication Aide/ Personal 4/19/18

-Aide/ Hiawatha/Cayuga
+Hiawatha/Cayuga